-Veggies are naturally low in calorie and high in fiber, especially when choosing leafy greens, broccoli, cauliflower, celery, and other non-starchy options.
+Increasing fruits and vegetables is a way to get more fiber in the diet to help raise HDL levels.
+Veggies are naturally low in calories and high in fiber, especially when choosing leafy greens, broccoli, cauliflower, celery, and other non-starchy options.
 Aim for at least three servings per day.

-Soy is an excellent meat substitute to lower fat intake while granting plant-based protein.
-A study indicates soy products are beneficial in improving cholesterol levels, including increasing HDL cholesterol.
+While there has been some question about if soy is healthy, soy is an excellent meat substitute to lower fat intake while granting plant-based protein.
+In fact, a 2003 review on heart health benefits of soy found soy products are beneficial in improving cholesterol levels, including increasing HDL cholesterol.

 When choosing soy-based foods, opt for more wholesome options including tofu, tempeh, and edamame, rather than veggie burgers, nuggets, and other texturized soy products.

 Oats contain a fiber component known as beta-glucan, which is a form of soluble fiber.
-Research published in the American Journal of Therapeutics shows 6 grams of beta-glucan from oats not only increases HDL levels, but reduces total cholesterol and weight.
+A 2007 study concluded that 6 grams of beta-glucan from oats not only increases HDL levels but reduces total cholesterol and weight.

-In addition to oats, barley, wheat, and other whole grains can help improve cholesterol levels.
+In addition to oats, barley, wheat, and other whole grains can help improve total cholesterol levels due to their high fiber, antioxidant, vitamin, and mineral amounts.
 Aim for three to five servings of whole grains daily.